Yay! We’re so happy that you want to be a Catalog Designer.

 Ready to share your ideas with the world?
 We think you’ve got the right stuff.
 We can’t wait to help sell your designs to other creators.

 Premium members can apply to become a Catalog Designer through Early Access.
+While the catalog design program is only available to U.S. residents at this time, we encourage all interested designers to apply.
 Here’s how:

 - When you are signed in to app.glowforge.com, in the upper right corner click the name of your printer